Tic Workshop Series for Parents

 Fees

-$295 per family, which includes up to 3 caregivers.
-This workshop is not appropriate for children, teens, or sibling.
-A receipt will be provided (in the child’s or parents’ names) and these costs may be covered by extended health plans.
+The series includes both sessions.
+Up to 3 caregivers per family may attend.
+This workshop is not appropriate for children, teens, or siblings.
+A receipt will be provided (in the child’s or parent’s name) and these costs may be covered by extended health plans or other third-party payers.

 Follow-up Individual Consultation